dawidlashmann/Ray-Tracer/README.md

 ## Example Render
 The slight grainy feeling is due small number of `sampling` and `depth` I choose, to reduce rendering duration.
-Please not that some `spheres` are moving, thus the motion blur.
+Please note that some `spheres` are moving, thus the motion blur.
 ![Final_img](https://user-images.githubusercontent.com/115370220/232602650-bc3929de-74b2-4e0b-9238-18294c7ad55c.jpg)

 If you used my code and found any bugs, please let me know any way possible!